koimoee/koimoee/SPWLicense.md

 **Experience the Best:**
 fypmoon.org strives to provide an exceptional online experience.
 Explore, learn, and enjoy the unique content curated for you.
 Your positive engagement helps maintain the quality of this creative space.

-© Shiorii Kawakami / シオリイカワカミ 2023
+© Remi Shiorii Kawakami / シオリイカワカミ 2023